-Section 14.24: Supports Broker Services
+Section 14.25: Supports Broker Services

 The Supports Broker service is a direct and indirect service available to individuals who elect to self-direct their own services utilizing one of the participant-directed options outlined in Appendix E-1 of the Waivers.
-The purpose of the Supports Broker service is to assist and support Common Law Employers (CLE) and Managing Employers (ME) to perform employer-related functions independently and to assist individuals to be as successful as possible in self-directing their services.
+The purpose of the Supports Broker service is to assist and support Common Law Employers (CLE) and Managing Employers (ME) by teaching/training the CLE and/or ME to perform employer-related functions independently and to assist individuals to be as successful as possible in self-directing their services.
 The Supports Broker's ultimate goal is to maximize the CLE's or ME's knowledge of all functions of their role and minimize or eliminate the need for the Supports Broker service, when possible.

-Supports Broker teleservices may be provided in accordance with the requirements listed in this manual under Teleservices on page 47.
+Supports Broker teleservices may be provided in accordance with the requirements listed in this manual under Teleservices on page 46.